-I decided it was time to try my hand at making some veggie burgers and the result was outstanding.
-Flavoring is everything and this Greek version is wonderful.
+I decided to try my hand at making some veggie burgers and these Tri-Color Bean Greek Veggie Burgers were fantastic!

 It’s not like I’ve never eaten a veggie burger but they were always the frozen variety from Sprouts and meant to be what I call a quick and dirty meal…quick being the optimum word.
 So I decided one day to try making my own and see if they didn’t have the ability to become more than that and I have to tell you; we LOVED these Tri-Color Bean Greek Veggie Burgers.